Help the Aged

 Help the Aged was a United Kingdom based international charity founded in 1961 by Cecil Jackson-Cole and Hugh Faulkner to help disadvantaged older people who were affected by poverty, isolation and neglect.
 It merged with Age Concern in 2009 to form Age UK.

-Organisation and campaigns
+Organisation

 Help the Aged had national offices in England, Wales, Scotland and Northern Ireland.
 As of 2005 the Charity employed over 1,800 people and had an income of £75 million per year.

 The Charity was an active campaigner on a number of issues affecting older people including: